rusefi/rusefi_documentation/Hardware/Hardware.md

 Q: What pin do I use for tachometer output?

 A: There is no single right answer.
 It really depends on what kind of electrical signal is your tachometer expecting.
 Is it low-side driven? +5v logic signal driven? +12v logic signal driven?

+Q: What are these four LEDs?

+A: Many rusEFI boards have four status LEDs.
+All four LEDs blink on start-up just to confirm life.

+Blue Communication LED which is expected to blink at 50% duty cycle during normal board operation.
+If USB communication cable is connected Blue LED starts to blink faster.

+Red CRITICAL (previously known as FATAL) error means you have a CRITICAL error, engine operation is not possible with CRITICAL error.

+Green LED on many rusEFI boards is RUNNING.
+Off if engine is stopped, blinks if engine is cranking, solid if engine is running.